 Following the vows, the bride and the groom exchange floral garlands (‘Varmala’) expressing the desire to marry each other.
 This is followed by the groom placing the ‘Mangalsutra’ around the neck of his beloved.

 The significance of a ‘Mangalsutra’ is that the Mangalsutra or a necklace of black and gold beads has two round cups at the centre, with no design in front which is associated with the power of knowledge.
-It is even the spot where major nerves of the body meet and massaging this point helps in relieving one of the headaches.
+It is the spot where major nerves of the body meet and massaging help in relieving the headache.

 Some brides wear the toe rings preferably made out of silver in the second toe of any feet as it is believed that it strengthens the uterus.
-A vain connecting the uterus ends at the second toe where the ring is worn so as to regulate the heat and menstrual cycles and helpful for the reproductive organs.
+A vain connecting the uterus ends at the second toe where the ring is worn.
+It is to regulate the heat and menstrual cycles and helpful for the reproductive organs.

 After placing the Mangalsutra the groom puts Sindoor, red-orange powder on the bride’s hair.
 Through applying Sindoor is considered a symbol of matrimony, it has various health benefits.
 Sindoor is a mixture of turmeric, lime, and the metal mercury.
 The mercury in the sindoor cools down and relaxes the body, it even facilitates the sexual drive.
 Hence, widows and unmarried women are not allowed to wear Sindoor.